zakhenry/blog-posts/posts/observable-workers-deep-dive/post.md

 - then a `<span>` that outputs the search result progress
 - lastly a repeated `<blockquote>` to output the results of the search

+Note that we're using `AsyncPipe` to managed _all_ subscriptions - this greatly simplifies the component logic, and allows us to use `OnPush` change detection strategy as the `AsyncPipe` manages marking the component to be checked.

 At long last, we're there, let us test it.

 ### Main Thread Test
 Ok so when we run the app, we're presented with the two controls.
-So let's select Alice and Wonderland and type that typo-ridden string `"were all madd her"`
+So let's select "Alice and Wonderland" and type that typo-ridden string `"were all madd her"`

 ![Main thread Demo](https://media.giphy.com/media/WQrOW2zcL4mxlF6odx/giphy.gif)